-- Visit our "A Lean VC" page for more information.
+- Visit "Healthy Ventura County" for more information.

 - The CX3 (Communities of Excellence) report describes the state of our health in Nutrition, Physical Activity and Obesity.
 It offers ideas on what we can do to make ourselves and our families healthier.